AnyFetch/npm-cid/README.md

 # Usage

 You must have a string which is your HTML code and an array of attachments with differents properties :
-    - filename : the file name
+    - fileName : the file name
     - contentId : the content ID (optionnal)
     - content : the content in base 64 (node buffer or string)